Let’s play word association. Ready?

 South Africa and sports.

 Easy.
 Rugby.
-Maybe soccer, because the next World Cup will be played there in 2010.
+Maybe soccer, because the World Cup was played there in 2010.
 Even cricket will do.

 This summer, Shelter Island Bucks fans will connect the dots between the country at the southern tip of Africa and America’s national past time in the person of the new head coach of the Bucks, Darryn Gary Smith.